Angel-nin/To-Do-Roulette/README.md

 ## Features
   - Enter task name
-  - Enter due date/time of the task
+  - Enter due date of the task
   - Oraganizes the tasks under a specific category (maximum of 5 categories)
   - Shuffles the tasks
   - Marks the task green when done
+  - Organizes the tasks in a calendar

 ## How to Run the Program
 1. Open the Project File